Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Experimental Testbed and Method

 \subsubsection{Virtual \acp{ECU} within \ac{ADF}}

-For some cyber attacks, a virtual \ac{ECU} is needed.
+{For some cyber attacks, a virtual \ac{ECU} is needed.
 For example, as mentioned before, the \ac{PASTA} platform does not simulate a controllable cooling fan or provide fan controller \ac{ECU} functionality.
 Therefore, we simulate a fan controller \ac{ECU} using an \ac{ADF} plugin.
-The fan controller engages the engine cooling fan on the truck when the engine coolant temperature reaches a defined upper limit, and disengages the fan when temperature drops below a lower limit.
-For the purposes of our experiments, the fan controller \ac{ECU} plugin can simulate an attack on its own firmware, stop the attack, or reset/``re-flash'' itself (i.e., replace the \ac{ECU} firmware).
+The fan controller {utilizes hysteresis control.
+When the engine coolant temperature is above the hysteresis band for normal operation, the controller engages the engine cooling fan.
+When the temperature is below, the controller disengages the fan.} For the purposes of our experiments, the fan controller \ac{ECU} plugin can simulate an attack on its own firmware, stop the attack, or reset/``re-flash'' itself (i.e., replace the \ac{ECU} firmware).
 During a reset, the fan controller is offline for a period of time.
-Use of \ac{ADF} enables creation of other simulated \acp{ECU} and corresponding cyber attacks.
+Use of \ac{ADF} enables creation of other simulated \acp{ECU} and corresponding cyber attacks.}